miazhx/broadway/README.md

 # A Love Letter to Broadway

-``Broadway theater``, also known simply as Broadway, refers to the theatrical performances presented in professional theaters, each with 500 or more seats located in the Theater District and Lincoln Center along Broadway, in Midtown Manhattan, New York City.
+``Broadway theater``, also known simply as Broadway, refers to the theatrical performances presented in professional theaters, each with 500 or more seats located in the Theater District and Lincoln Center along Broadway, in Midtown Manhattan.

 This [Shiny app][shiny] built in RStudio is created to send my love to Broadway.
 You can find my blog [here][blog].